StackStorm/st2docs/docs/source/actions.rst

    :doc:`CloudSlang </cloudslang>` section of documentation.

-   Note: This runner is currently in an experimental phase which means that there might be bugs and the external user facing API might change.
+   Note: This runner is currently in an experimental phase which means that there might be bugs and the external user-facing API might change.

 Runners come with their own set of input parameters and when an action picks a runner\_type it also inherits the runner parameters.